Ari Shaffir is not funny.

 I saw no one sharing a particularly witty Shaffirian bon mot or laughing anew as they recalled an especially clever insight.
 They just filed out, unsmiling, as though they shared with me the sense that they had gone 10 rounds with Mike Tyson.

 Driving home in silence, Mrs. Curtin finally spoke, observing that Jerry Seinfeld achieved great success without resorting to the gutter.
 Yes, I said, and look what happened to him.
 He became a mega superstar because real comedians who traffic in real comedy, who work hard to identify and then describe the oddities and ironies of life, are extremely rare, rather like musicians who produce real melody and memorable songs are wholly superior to the hordes of wannabees who merely rearrange a few repetitive chords.

-I should not be wholly unfriendly to the Funny Bone.
+I should not be wholly unfriendly to the Funny Bone, however.

 The steak dinner was very good.